The Catalonia region of Eastern Spain, which runs from Barcelona to the French border, has long been home to world-renowned restaurants.

 Of course, which such accolades, it's almost impossible to get a reservation.

-Before my trip to Italy and Spain in Fall 2018, I checked, and the restaurant was booked nine months ahead of time.
-(As of March 2019, the wait is now up to 11 months.)
+Before my trip to Italy and Spain in Fall 2018, I checked, and the restaurant was booked nine months ahead.

 My first trip to Girona was in 2012 as a backpacker attending a travel blogging conference.

-The historic city, which would later be featured in Season 6 of Game of Thrones, turned out to be a wonderful host and backdrop for the event.
+The historic city, which would later be featured in Season 6 of Game of Thrones, was a wonderful host and backdrop for the event.

-Following a relaxing morning visiting locations featured in Game of Thrones (guided tours available through Viator), I made my way over to Massana a few minutes before it opened at 1:15 pm.
+Following a relaxing morning visiting locations featured in Game of Thrones (guided tours available through Viator), I made my way to Massana a few minutes before it opened at 1:15 p.m.

-Massana Restaurant is located near a green, ivy-consumed overpass with a bicycle path running underneath it.
+Massana Restaurant is near a green, ivy-consumed overpass with a bicycle path running underneath it.

 When the doors opened, I stepped into the elegant space and was promptly seated and presented with the menu by Chef Pere Massana.

-These photos are from the 9-course Gourmet tasting menu I had on October 30, 2018.
+These photos are from the 9-course Gourmet menu I had on October 30, 2018.

 Like mussels, I wasn't a fan of oysters for much of my life.

-It wasn't until I visited Arcachon Bay, France in Winter 2008 that I tasted a memorable oyster fresh from the sea.
+It wasn't until I visited Arcachon Bay, France, in winter that I tasted a memorable oyster fresh from the sea.

 Now, whenever I see them on a tasting menu, I'm reminded of that "ah ha" moment.